athoune/BookOfMark/source/pdf.md

 #PDF

-Book of Mark can write PDF
+Book of Mark can write PDF via LaTeX.
+It's a pdf with hyperlink.